69v5/discord-bot-multi-tool/README.md

 the password is: "Error404" (can be changed in the python code just search for text "# correct password"

-discord.py will be needed to run this this and a valid bot token inserted into the "tokens" text file
+discord.py will be needed to run this and a valid bot token inserted into the "tokens" text file

 the autochat feature requires you to put in your text in the "autolines" text file each custom message should be seperated by a new line